All The Key Moments From The Second Democratic Presidential Debate

 Advertisement

-Former Vice President Joe Biden was the first candidate to take the stage.
+Former Vice President Joe Biden was the first candidate to take the stage Wednesday, July 31.
 When California Sen. Kamala Harris joined him and they shook hands, the former Veep told her: "Go easy on me, kid!"
 Harris, who is 54, hammered Biden in the first debate over his past opposition to the practice of busing.

 "Go easy on me, kid." — Joe Biden to Kamala Harris ahead of the second Democratic debate. https://t.co/TNPqM1Xd8p— Twitter Moments (@TwitterMoments) August 1, 2019